Stimulant Addiction Treatment in Marin County, California

 • Those with easy access to Stimulant Medications: Individuals who have prescriptions for stimulants or who have access to them through friends or family are at increased risk of abuse.

-Golden Gate Recovery offers a range of tailored stimulant addiction treatment options designed to meet the unique needs of individuals struggling.
-We offer a partial hospitalization program (PHP), an intensive outpatient program (IOP), multiple therapy modalities, and extensive aftercare.
+Golden Gate Recovery offers a range of tailored stimulant use disorder treatments in Marin County, CA, designed to meet the unique needs of men struggling.
+We offer a partial hospitalization program (PHP), an intensive outpatient program (IOP), multiple therapy modalities, and an extensive continuum of care, including aftercare recovery programs and relapse prevention.

 Partial Hospitalization Program (PHP)

-Golden Gate Recovery's Partial Hospitalization Program (PHP) provides a comprehensive and structured approach to stimulant addiction treatment.
+Golden Gate Recovery’s partial hospitalization program (PHP) provides a comprehensive and structured approach to outpatient treatment and treating stimulant addiction.
 In our PHP, clients receive intensive care while residing off-site, attending daily therapy sessions tailored to address the underlying issues driving their addiction.
-Our experienced medical team closely monitors each client's physical health, managing any co-occurring medical conditions and overseeing medication-assisted treatment (MAT) when appropriate.
+Our experienced medical team closely monitors each client’s physical health, managing any co-occurring medical conditions and overseeing medication-assisted treatment (MAT) when appropriate.
 Additionally, clients benefit from a variety of therapeutic activities and workshops designed to promote holistic healing and equip them with the skills necessary for sustained recovery.

 Intensive Outpatient Program (IOP)

 Addiction therapy is a cornerstone of our treatment approach at Golden Gate Recovery.
-Our multidisciplinary team of licensed therapists and counselors utilizes evidence-based modalities such as cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and Motivational Interviewing (MI) to address the psychological and emotional aspects of addiction.
+Our multidisciplinary team of licensed therapists and counselors utilizes evidence-based modalities such as cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), motivational interviewing (MI), and contingency management to address the psychological and emotional aspects of addiction.
 Through individual therapy sessions, clients explore underlying trauma, negative thought patterns, and unhealthy coping mechanisms, gaining insight into their behavior and developing healthier ways of managing stress and emotions.

 Aftercare planning is crucial for sustaining long-term recovery beyond treatment.
 At Golden Gate Recovery, our aftercare services provide ongoing support and resources to help clients transition back into their everyday lives.
 Continued therapy sessions allow clients to process their experiences, address challenges, and reinforce the skills learned in treatment.